Recovery Guarantees for Distributed-OMP: PROBLEM SETUP

-In our work we view the $M$ matrices $\left\lbrace \X^{(m)}\right\rbrace_{m\in[M]}$ as deterministic.
-In the model above, each column of the design matrix corresponds to a different explanatory variable, and thus can have a different second moment.
-We address this by appropriately scaling the matrix columns in the algorithms.
-That being said, a good example to keep in the mind is the case where all underlying variables are scaled to have second moment equal to one, so that all $d$ columns of all $M$ matrices have norm approximately equal to $\sqrt{n}$.
-This holds, for example, under a generative model where the rows of $\X^{(m)}$ are drawn from a Gaussian distribution $\mathcal N(0,\Sigma)$ with all diagonal entries $\Sigma_{ii}=1$.

-The problem we consider is exact recovery of the support of $\tv$, under the constraints that the $M$ machines have limited computational resources and a limited communication bandwidth with the fusion center.
-For simplicity, we assume that the sparsity level $K$ is known to the center.
+The problem we consider is exact recovery of the support of $\tv$, which is a standard goal in sparse linear regression, and has been widely studied in both non-distributed and distributed settings.
+We study this problem under the constraints that the $M$ machines have limited computational resources and limited communication with the fusion center.
+This setting is relevant in various applications including distributed compressed sensing and sensor networks.